wmorgan/dcos-docs/1.7/usage/repo.md

 menu_order: 4
 ---

-DC/OS provides a number of services within its default Universe package repository.
-By default, the DC/OS CLI is configured to use the DC/OS [Universe](https://github.com/mesosphere/universe), but other package repositories can also be configured.
+DC/OS comes pre-configured with the [Mesosphere Universe](https://github.com/mesosphere/universe) package repository as the provider of DC/OS packages, but other package repositories can also be added.

 You can use either the web interface or the CLI to: